angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 - Creating modular child forms and combining schemas with `apply()`
 - Building custom UI controls with `FormUiControl`

-Signal Forms represent a powerful evolution in Angular's form handling capabilities, offering:
+Signal Forms are the third major approach of form handling in Angular.
-- **Type safety** throughout the entire form structure
-- **Reactive patterns** that integrate seamlessly with Angular's Signal primitive
-- **Declarative validation** through schema-based approaches
-- **Modular architecture** supporting complex, reusable form components
+After Template-Driven Forms and Reactive Forms, Signal Forms aim to make form handling more type-safe, reactive, and declarative.

-As Signal Forms continue to evolve from their experimental status, they promise to become a cornerstone of modern Angular application development.
+As the new approach continues to evolve from its experimental status, Signal Forms promise to become a cornerstone of modern Angular application development!

 <small>**Cover image:** Picture from [Pixabay](https://pixabay.com/photos/journal-write-blank-pages-notes-2850091/), edited</small>